<?xml version="1.0" encoding="utf-8"?>

 <description>

-<![CDATA[<p>In today's podcast Travis speaks with Dr Meghann Lloyd about the role that fundamental motor skills play in promoting lifelong physical activity. &nbsp;The podcast is a follow-up to a blogpost on the same topic, which can be found <a href="http://blogs.plos.org/obesitypanacea/2011/05/18/canadian-kids-do-not-have-the-skills-needed-to-be-physically-active/" target="_blank">here</a>. &nbsp;</p>
+<![CDATA[In today's podcast Travis speaks with Dr Meghann Lloyd about the role that fundamental motor skills play in promoting lifelong physical activity.
+The podcast is a follow-up to a blogpost on the same topic, which can be found here.

-<p>To leave a comment on this post, please visit our blog at <a href="http://blogs.plos.org/obesitypanacea/2011/05/18/canadian-kids-do-not-have-the-skills-needed-to-be-physically-active/" target="_blank">www.blogs.plos.org/obesitypanacea</a>.</p>]]>
+To leave a comment on this post, please visit our blog at www.blogs.plos.org/obesitypanacea.]]>

 </description>

-<guid isPermaLink="true">http://obesitypanacea.podomatic.com/entry/2011-06-01T08_10_02-07_00</guid>
+<guid isPermaLink="true">https://obesitypanacea.podomatic.com/entry/2011-06-01T08_10_02-07_00</guid>

-<pubDate>Wed, 01 Jun 2011 15:10:02 GMT</pubDate>
+<pubDate>Wed, 01 Jun 2011 15:10:02 +0000</pubDate>

 <dc:creator>Travis Saunders &amp; Peter Janiszewski</dc:creator>